-Although hostels, Airbnb and Homestay are popular accommodations, have you considered house sitting when traveling?
+Although hostels, hotels, guesthouses and Airbnb rentals are popular accommodations, have you considered house sitting as a way to save money on travel?
 House sitting is gaining momentum and it’s a service that benefits pet owners, homeowners, and travelers.
-When Brittnay and Jayden moved to Dublin, they quickly realized that rent was extremely high so they looked into house sitting.
-Brittnay Sharman is a house sitting expert who enjoys sharing money-saving strategies for long-term travel and she successfully completed four house sitting assignments in Ireland.
-In this blog post, Brittnay explains why living in Dublin is so expensive, tips on how to get started house sitting and how she saved over 5,000 € house sitting in Ireland.
+When Brittnay and Jayden moved to Dublin, they quickly realized that rent was extremely high so they looked into house sitting as a way to save on housing costs.
+Brittnay Sharman is a professional house sitter who enjoys sharing money-saving strategies for long-term travel.
+She has completed four house sitting assignments in Ireland.
+Here Brittnay explains why living in Dublin is so expensive, how to get started house sitting in Dublin, and how she has saved over 5,000 € house sitting in Ireland.

 Dublin is a beautiful place to live.
 It has lovely parks, beautiful beaches, and welcoming people.
 However, we didn’t move here on purpose.
 We were living in London for the past two years and loving it.
 During that time we had managed to visit 21 countries and couldn’t imagine our lives anywhere else.
 However, our visas were expiring and we needed a plan.

 Our first thought was Spain, then Dublin.
 Dublin was close, easy to get visas for and similar climate to the UK.
 What we didn’t know was that Dublin is one of the most expensive cities in Europe.
 When we looked into rental properties, we were shocked.

 It was a minimum of 1,450 € for a room in a shared house.
 This was for the bare minimum and would be with students in a significantly older home.
 Our recent house sitting job for a friend came to mind, we could try house sitting in Dublin.
 After lots of research and applying, we landed our first sit via Skype.